apache/hudi/website/src/pages/powered-by.md

 ### EMIS Health
 [EMIS Health](https://www.emishealth.com/) is the largest provider of Primary Care IT software in the UK with datasets including more than 500Bn healthcare records.
 HUDI is used to manage their analytics dataset in production and keeping them up-to-date with their upstream source.
 Presto is being used to query the data written in HUDI format.

+### Forethought AI
+[Forethought AI](https://forethought.ai/) is the Leading Generative AI for Customer Support Automation.
+It unlocks efficiency with the generative AI automation platform that lowers support costs while providing top-tier service in every customer interaction.

+### Funding Circle
+[Funding Circle](https://www.fundingcircle.com/us/) helps people invest in equipment or inventory, consolidate debt, grow their business, or pay business expenses by providing loans.

 ### GE Aviation
 [GE Aviation built cloud-native data pipelines at enterprise scale using Apache Hudi in AWS platform](https://aws.amazon.com/blogs/big-data/how-ge-aviation-built-cloud-native-data-pipelines-at-enterprise-scale-using-the-aws-platform/)